-The school will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
-The school will be better able to respond quickly to smaller, targeted requests for information.
+The school will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits: this is one month, but actually fulfilling more complex requests, including those for access to information, may take 1-2 months longer.
+The school will be better able to respond quickly to smaller, targeted requests for information made during term time.
 If the request is manifestly excessive or similar to previous requests, the school may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.

 You should be aware that certain data is exempt from the right of access.
 This may include information which identifies other individuals, or information which is subject to legal professional privilege.
 The school is also not required to disclose any pupil examination scripts (though examiners' comments may fail to be disclosed), nor any confidential reference given by the school for the purposes of the education, training or employment of any individual.